Copper

 Project Highlights:

-• Joint Venture: C$100 million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point Project - including C$75.3 million of funding for the project
+• Joint Venture: C$100-million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point Project - including C$75.3 million of funding for the project.
+Osisko Metals and Appian hold 74.7 percent and 25.3 percent, respectively, of the share capital of Pine Point Mining, which holds a 100 percent interest in the Pine Point project after the successful completion of the joint venture agreement in April 2023.

-• High-Grade Clean Concentrates: Pine Point has demonstrated the potential to produce one of the world’s cleanest concentrates for zinc and lead.
-Recent metallurgy assessment indicates high recoveries of 87 percent for zinc and 93 percent for lead using XRT sorting and conventional grinding and flotation processes.
+• High-grade Clean Concentrates: Pine Point has demonstrated the potential to produce one of the world’s cleanest concentrates for zinc and lead.
+A recent metallurgy assessment indicates high recoveries of 87 percent for zinc, and 93 percent for lead using XRT sorting and conventional grinding and flotation processes.
 Additionally, studies indicate low deleterious elemental content.

 • Promising Preliminary Economic Assessment: The 2022 PEA indicates an average annual life-of-mine production of 329 million pounds of zinc and 241 million pounds of lead.
 Additionally, the 2022 PEA indicates reduced estimated dewatering volume by 30 percent compared to the 2020 PEA.